Buttonwood Inn on Mt Surprise Room 1 – North Conway, NH

 Before your stay, please review our policies:

-- Rates - The Buttonwood Inn on Mt Surprise is dedicated to making each guest stay special.
+- Rates - The Buttonwood Inn on Mt.
+Surprise is dedicated to making each guest stay special.
 If you have special requests or questions regarding this reservation, please contact the Inn.
-Rates are for single and double occupancy and include our “made from scratch” homemade breakfast and Donna-Marie’s baked treats in the late afternoon.
+Rates are for single and double occupancy and our delicious "homemade from scratch" breakfast as well as a selection of homemade and locally baked goods in the late afternoon.
 Rates are subject to NH rooms and meals taxes.

 - Check-In/Check Out - Anyone wishing to check-in before 4PM will be charged an extra days stay.
 Please keep in mind that a small Inn such as the Buttonwood Inn on Mt Surprise usually has very minimal staff.
 Hence, time is needed to fully expedite cleaning.
 If arriving AFTER 9 PM, call to make arrangements for leaving a key for you 603-356-2625.
 Please keep in mind that with minimal staff of a small Inn it is difficult to be available until late hours when breakfast prep begins at 6AM.
 CHECK-OUT TIME: 11:00 AM.